yurii-vasylkiv/freertos-simulation/README.md

 In order to debug the program in CLion we're gonig to use OpenOCD.
 OpenOCD is an open-source tool that allows debugging various ARM devices with GDB using a wide variety of JTAG programmers.

-To set up the debugger with OpenOCD in CLion, go to File -> Settings -> Embedded Development -> and paste C:dev\opt\openocd\bin into the field: OpenOCD Location
+To set up the debugger with OpenOCD in CLion, go to File -> Settings -> Embedded Development -> and paste C:\root\opt\openocd\bin into the field: OpenOCD Location

 Then, save changes and go to Run -> Debug... -> Edit Configurations...
 Then expand the available Templates and find OpenOCD Download & Run